golemhq/golem-tests/README.md

 # Point to the appropiate webdriver executables

-The drivers/ folder has the required webdriver executables for each platform.
-Check that in the settings.json, the path points to the correct executable.
+The /drivers/ folder has the required webdriver executables for each platform.
+Check that in the settings.json, the path points to the correct executable for your platform.

-For example: for Mac, the chrome_driver_path should be:
+For example: for Mac, the chromedriver_path should be:
 ```
 "chromedriver_path": "./drivers/mac/chromedriver_mac_2.32",
 ```